goabstract/Marketing-for-Engineers/README.md

 ### 🐦 Twitter
 Your personal account can drive traffic to your product and content.
 While growing your Twitter followers, you increase the media reach you might get.
-But don't forget, that Twitter is made for people 💗.
+But don't forget, that Twitter is made for people.
 To be successful there, you need to communicate with your audience just as you would do offline.
 If your target audience like your tweets and your personality, there’s a higher chance they will trust you and click on your links:
 * [How to Get Higher Tweet Engagement?
 We Analyzed 23,858 Tweets](https://adespresso.com/academy/blog/get-higher-tweet-engagement-analysis-23858-tweets/) by Karola Karlson.
 It's a long read about what, when and how to tweet.
 Although the main focus is on marketing industry, the key insights will be useful for tech as well.
 * [8 Tactics for Increasing Your Twitter Reach](http://www.socialmediatoday.com/social-networks/8-tactics-increasing-your-twitter-reach) by Patrick Whatman.
 * [Get More (High Quality) Twitter Followers by Stalking Influencers](https://searchwilderness.com/get-followers-on-twitter/) by Paul Shapiro.
 * [5 ways to increase your Tweet engagements with emojis 🍰](https://business.twitter.com/en/blog/5-ways-to-increase-your-tweet-engagements-with-emojis.html) from Twitter team.
 * Taking part in Twitter chats is a great way to attract new followers and actively participate in relevant conversations with people from your industry.

 There is nothing wrong with automating your Twitter activities.
-You can shedule auto-posting, automatical send messages and set up rules for auto-engagement with Twitter users.
-However, only automation will hurt your Twitter startegy.
-So mix it with a real time tweeting and being active & helpful with the community:
+You can schedule posts, automatically send messages and set up rules for auto-engagement with users.
+However, only automation 🤖 will hurt your SMM strategy.
+So mix it with a real-time tweeting and being active & helpful with the community:
 * [I Automated My Tweets for 30 Days and This is What Happened](https://inbound.org/blog/i-automated-my-tweets-for-30-days-and-this-is-what-happened) by Tami Brehse.
-Tami sheduled 60 Tweets with her blog posts for one month.
+Tami scheduled 60 tweets with her blog posts for one month.
 Her overall site traffic showed how people actually engage with automated tweets.
-* [The Pros and Cons of Twitter Automation](https://www.searchenginejournal.com/pros-cons-twitter-automation/164078/) by Michael Georgiou. check it out for not becoming a robot.
+* [The Pros and Cons of Twitter Automation](https://www.searchenginejournal.com/pros-cons-twitter-automation/164078/) by Michael Georgiou.
+Check possible downsides for knowing how to avoid them.
 * [Twitter Deep Dive: How to Use Social Media to 10x Your Website Traffic (video)](https://moz.com/blog/twitter-deep-dive-10x-your-website-traffic-whiteboard-friday) by Tara Reed.
 Tara shared a cool guide on building Twitter strategy and automating your engagement workflow.
 Clever automation is awesome 👌.
 * [Is “fake” Twitter following working?](https://aggregateblog.com/automated-twitter-following-tools/) by Karola Karlson.
 New accounts suffer from a lack of followers.
 Follow-Unfollow tools seem like an obvious solution to give you the "first followers".
 But in most cases, it will be bots or inactive users.

 Direct Message Marketing is about sending personal, mass or automated DMs to your followers.
-These artiles will help you to start with your DMs strategy:
+These articles will show you how to use this tool in a right way:
 * [7 Twitter Direct Message tactics absolutely anyone can use](https://audiense.com/7-twitter-direct-message-dm-tactics-anyone-social-media-marketing-communications-manager-can-use/) by Paz Segura.
 * [Why Twitter Auto DMs are Evil (and what you should do instead)](http://www.blogclarity.com/why-twitter-auto-dms-are-evil-and-what-you-should-do-instead/) by Melissa Culberson.
 Melissa proves, that if you send impersonal auto-DM with some spam, that will only annoy your users.
-* [Case study when auto-DMs actualy working](http://niknitro.com/auto-dm-not-auto-dm/) by Nik Nitro.
-Welcome auto-DMs should be used only when it provides tanguable value to a new follower.
+* [Case study when auto-DMs actually were working](http://niknitro.com/auto-dm-not-auto-dm/) by Nik Nitro.
+Welcome auto-DMs should be used only when it provides tangible value to a new follower.
 Nik shows his example.
 * [Be aware of Twitter tweet & DM limit](https://support.twitter.com/articles/15364).

 📌 And these tools help you maximize your Twitter presence, from timing to sharing to the analysis:
 * [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.
-* [Twitonomy](http://www.twitonomy.com/) provides very detailed profile information on Twitter followers.
+* [Twitonomy](http://www.twitonomy.com/) provides very detailed profile information on your Twitter followers.
-* [TweetChat](http://www.tweetchat.com/) is good free tool you can use to easily follow Twitter chats.
+* [TweetChat](http://www.tweetchat.com/) is a good free tool you can use to easily follow Twitter chats.
 * [Hashtagify](http://hashtagify.me/) helps you choose hashtags wisely.

 ### Facebook